Hep B (Hepatitis B) is a contagious, viral infection of the liver that can cause chronic liver disease. Hepatitis B

 - Only take medications that are approved by your healthcare provider.

 - Get hepatitis A and hepatitis B vaccinations.

-- Do not donate your blood, body organs, other tissue, or sperm.
+- Do not donate your blood, body organs, tissue, or sperm.

-- Do not share toothbrushes, razors, or other personal care articles that might have blood/body fluids on them.
+- Do not share toothbrushes, razors, or other personal care articles that might have blood/bodily fluids on them.